Klaipėda Free Economic Zone: Location

-Klaipėda FEZ is located in the south-eastern area of Klaipėda, Lithuania, in close proximity to the main Klaipėda-Vilnius highway.
-It is located approximately 8 km from the Port of Klaipėda, 35 km from Klaipėda-Palanga International Airport, 218 km from Kaunas Airport, and 304 km from Vilnius Airport.
+The Klaipėda FEZ is located to the south-east of the city of Klaipėda, close to the main Klaipėda-Vilnius highway, approximately 8 km from the Port of Klaipėda, 35 km from Klaipėda-Palanga International Airport, 218 km from Kaunas Airport, and 304 km from Vilnius Airport.

-Operations within the KFEZ
+Operations within the Klaipėda FEZ

-The Klaipėda FEZ community currently employs more than 5,000 workers in over 100 companies across domains such as plastics & PET, food processing, offshore and large metal structures, electric vehicles, components and value-added logistics.

-It has 45 clients, both foreign and Lithuanian companies.
-In total, 19 countries are represented.
-Total investments are approximately €825 million.
+As of 2024, the zone includes over 100 companies from 17 countries, with a combined workforce of a little over 4,500 employees.
+Since its founding, cumulative planned and implemented investments have exceeded €880 million.

 Companies

-Companies operating within Klaipėda FEZ include:
+The following companies operate within or are closely associated with Klaipėda FEZ operations (as of 2024):